wkumari/draft-wkumari-dnsop-ttl-stretching/README.md

    data may be better than no data.

    PLEASE NOTE: This document is a strawman to drive discussion.
-It may or may not be a good idea, this document documents the idea so that there is something concrete to throw tomatoes at.
+It may or may not be a good idea; this document documents the idea so that there is something concrete to throw tomatoes at.

-   [ Ed note: Text inside square brackets ([]) is additional background information, answers to freqently asked questions, general musings, etc.  They will be removed before publication.
+   [ Ed note: Text inside square brackets ([]) is additional background information, answers to frequently asked questions, general musings, etc.  They will be removed before publication.
 This document is being collaborated on in Github at: https://github.com/wkumari/draft- wkumari-dnsop-ttl-stretching.
 The most recent version of the